New South Wales 442 class locomotive: Rebirth as JL and GL classes

 In preparation for the sale of FreightCorp, the remaining locomotives were sold to Great Northern Rail Services, Victoria in 2001.
 Five were overhauled and returned to service as the JL class.
-All were sold to Chicago Freight Car Leasing Australia, who contracted UGL Rail, Broadmeadow to remanufacture 12 units with refurbished General Electric C30-7A components recovered from withdrawn Conrail locomotives.
+All were sold to Railfirst Asset Management, who contracted UGL Rail, Broadmeadow to remanufacture 12 units with refurbished General Electric C30-7A components recovered from withdrawn Conrail locomotives.
 They were reclassified as the GL class with all completed between June 2003 and October 2004.

 This involved the locomotives being stripped to the bare chassis and remanufactured from the ground up, the only equipment retained being the bogies, main frames and fuel tanks.
 The original Alco 12-251C engines and AEI generators were replaced with fully overhauled GE 7FDL-12 engines and alternators.

 New cabs with desk-top controls and improved collision protection and bodies that retained a dual-cab configuration were fitted.
 The JLs have since resumed their original numbers with two sold to Southern Shorthaul Railroad.

-The GLs have been leased to a variety of operators including Bowmans Rail, El Zorro, Freight Australia, Freightliner, GrainCorp, Independent Rail of Australia, Pacific National, Aurizon and Qube Logistics.
-Two were repainted in Freightliner livery in 2010, the remainder have remained in CFCLA's silver and blue livery.
+The GLs have been leased to a variety of operators including Bowmans Rail, Southern Shorthaul Railroad, Watco Australia, SCT Logistics, Crawford's Freightlines, GrainCorp, Pacific National, Aurizon and Qube Logistics.
+All Repainted RFAM silver and blue livery.